erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 This is luckily covered by what is known as *attitude control* for air- and spacecraft.
 Given that CMGs are not uncommon in spacecraft, some attitude control systems (ACS) might even make special considerations for CMGs.
 It will be interesting to see how one might combine attitude control techniques with those for crane control.
-Especially since certain issues in ACS, such as singularities arising from the chosen error indicator disappear given the kinematic constraints of the crane-cmg system.
+Especially since certain issues in ACS, such as singularities arising from the chosen error indicator disappear given the kinematic constraints of the crane-cmg system [@OzgorenComparativeStudyAttitude2019].
 Furthermore, since the inertia of spacecraft might also vary with time as they e.g. deploy their solar panels, a decent body of work exists that deals with the estimation of inertia and design of inertia-free controllers.

-\todo{cite: Comparative study of attitude control methods based on Euler angles, quaternions, angle–axis pairs and orientation matrices, inertia-free control}